bagels725/Nebu/README.md

 🚨 WORK IN PROGRESS 🚨

-Nebu (from the name of the Ancient Egyptian symbol for gold) is a semi-serious proof-of-stake cryptocurrency based off of NaivecoinStake (https://naivecoinstake.learn.uno/)
+Nebu (from the name of the Ancient Egyptian symbol for gold) is a semi-serious proof-of-stake cryptocurrency.

 # Nebu Whitepaper (if you could really call it that)